Sat., Sept. 27th at the Alma Community Centre

 From Venue to Museum - History of the Palmerston Museum.
 Speaker Rob McEachern.
 1:30 pm Aboyne Hall, WCMA

 The Soldiers Project.
-Speaker Erin Doupe, history teacher, Erin District High School.
+Speaker Erin Doupe, history teacher, John F. Ross Collegiate Vocational Institute.
 1:30 pm Aboyne Hall, WCMA

 MEETING DETAILS